Assessing UML Diagrams by GPT: Implications for Education: Related Work

-Modeling has been a major task and provides a communication channel in requirements engineering and software design.
-In the context of Requirements Engineering (RE), LLMs have been applied to aid in the elicitation, documentation, and verification of software requirements.
+As reported in \citep{gao2025current}, `Comprehensive evaluation of generated requirements and design' and `Inconsistency between software modeling and natural language descriptions' are reported as two main challenges in Software Requirements and Design.
+Especially in the context of Requirements Engineering (RE), LLMs have been applied to aid in the elicitation, documentation, and verification of software requirements.
 The ability of these models to understand complex specifications and provide coherent summaries or improvements has been highlighted in various studies.
 Cámara et al. proposed a conceptual framework to pave the way for standardization of the benchmarking process, ensuring consistent and objective evaluation of LLMs in software modeling~\citep{camara2024towards}.
-Ruan et al. presented an automated framework for requirement model generation that incorporates ChatGPT-based zero-shot learning to extract requirement models from requirement texts and subsequently compose them using predefined rules~\citep{ruan2023requirements}.
+Ruan et al. presented an automated framework for requirement model generation that incorporates GPT-based zero-shot learning to extract requirement models from requirement texts and subsequently compose them using predefined rules~\citep{ruan2023requirements}.
 Arora et al. explored the use of LLMs in driving RE processes, focusing on the potential for requirements elicitation, analysis, specification, and validation, and found that LLMs can enhance several RE tasks by automating, streamlining, and augmenting human capabilities~\citep{arora2023advancing}.
 In~\citep{jin2024evaluation}, LLMs were used to extract problem diagrams from natural language documents to facilitate requirements extraction and modeling for cyber-physical systems.
 Tabassum et al. investigated the capabilities of OpenAI's GPT-4 and Google's Gemini for generating standard and UCM4IoT textual use cases by carrying out a comparative study using four IoT applications~\citep{tabassum2024using}.
-Chen et al. proposed to create class diagrams using LLMs with two sequential steps, including class generation and relationship generation, and the results show that their proposed approach outperforms the single-prompt-based prompt by improving recall values and F1 scores in most systems for modeling the classes, attributes, and relationships~\citep{chen2024model}.
-Chen et al. conducted a comprehensive comparative study on automated domain modeling with LLMs (GPT-3.5 and GPT-4), and they found that LLMs demonstrate impressive capabilities on domain understanding, but are still impractical for fully automated domain modeling~\citep{chen2023automated}.
+Chen et al. proposed to create class diagrams using LLMs with two sequential steps, including class generation and relationship generation, and the results show that their proposed approach outperforms the single-prompt-based approach by improving recall values and F1 scores in most systems for modeling the classes, attributes, and relationships~\citep{chen2024model}.
+Chen et al. conducted a comprehensive comparative study on automated domain modeling with LLMs (i.e., GPT-3.5 and GPT-4), and they found that LLMs demonstrate impressive capabilities on domain understanding, but are still impractical for fully automated domain modeling~\citep{chen2023automated}.
 Chaaben et al. evaluated the usefulness of a novel approach utilizing LLMs and few-shot prompt learning to assist in domain modeling, and the results show its usability and effectiveness~\citep{chaaben2024utility}.
 Netz et al. developed MAGDA, a user-friendly tool, through which they conduct a user study and assess the real-world applicability of our approach in the context of domain modeling, offering valuable insights into its usability and effectiveness~\citep{netz2024using}.
-For architecture design, Ahmad et al. conducted a preliminary study on using ChatGPT to support a human-bot collaborative software architecting process~\citep{ahmad2023towards}.
+For architecture design, Ahmad et al. conducted a preliminary study on using GPT to support a human-bot collaborative software architecting process~\citep{ahmad2023towards}.